 Carson discussed a brief period as a college student when he questioned whether to stay in the church.
 And in his own criticism, he said it was a "huge mistake" that the top Adventist policymaking body recently voted against ordaining women.
 "I don't see any reason why women can't be ordained," he said.

-The remarks from the Republican presidential candidate were his most expansive about his church since he joined the 2016 contest.
+The remarks are Carson's most expansive about his church since he joined the 2016 contest.
 Voters have come to know him for his faith-infused policy stands, including his opposition to abortion and gay marriage, without hearing much from him about his Adventism.